 Bannfoot is a variety which provides good quality whether under silage management or under grazing.

-Bannfoot has good Crown Rust Resistance of 6.9, excellent Brown Rust resistance of 8.6 and a Mildew resistance of 7.9.
+Bannfoot has moderate Crown Rust Resistance of 5.4, excellent Brown Rust resistance of 7.5 and a Mildew resistance of 7.0.
+Bannfoot exhibits excellent ground cover and winter hardiness.

-Hybrid ryegrasses grow to 6oC soil temperature and so, extend the growing season making them ideal for winter keep for sheep.
+Hybrid ryegrasses grow to 6OC soil temperature and so, extend the growing season making them ideal for winter keep for sheep, early or late silage or grazing.

 Being a tetraploid, you should expect an average of 269,000 seeds per kilogram and a slightly more upright growth habit than diploid counterparts.
-Bannfoot will benefit from grazing, particularly in the first 12 months to encourage tillering.
+Bannfoot will benefit from grazing, particularly in the first 12 months to encourage tillering although it is naturally much more dense than more Italian types.

 ABOUT HYBRID RYEGRASS